vvainola/buildcache/README.md

 **Note:** To use Lua standard libraries (`coroutine`, `debug`, `io`, `math`, `os`, `package`, `string`, `table` or `utf8`), you must first load them by calling `require_std(name)`.
 For convenience it is possible to load all standard libraries with `require_std("*")`, but beware that it is slower than to load only the libraries that are actually used.

+All program arguments are available in the global `ARGS` array (an array of strings).

 Here is a minimal Lua example that caches the output of the "echo" command (yes, it's fairly pointless).

 **echo.lua**